 #AllInIllinois: Learn more about this statewide campaign to ensure social distance while making the best of a difficult situation.
 See activities, inspirations and ideas when you visit: https://www.enjoyillinois.com/allinillinois

-Stay at Home Orders: Governor Pritzker has extended the stay-at-home order for the entire state of Illinois effective Saturday, March 21, 2020 at 5pm through Thursday, April 30, 2020.
-The content of the original proclamation can be found here.
+Stay at Home Orders: Governor Pritzker has extended the stay-at-home order for the entire state of Illinois effective Saturday, March 21, 2020 at 5pm through May 30, 2020.
+The content of the most recent proclamation can be found here.
 The Village will update details regarding this extended measure.
-In the meantime, we recommend reviewing the details and FAQ available at the State of Illinois Coronavirus Response website.
+In the meantime, we recommend reviewing the details, previous proclamations and the FAQ available at the State of Illinois Coronavirus Response website.

 The Village of South Elgin will continue to provide essential services for our residents, such as police services, trash pick-up, water service maintenance and snow plowing.
 For police-related questions, there is a call button in the vestibule of Village Hall, or call 911 for emergencies and immediate service.
 Please see the additional contact information below.
 Voicemail messages will be monitored during the Stay-at-Home period: